Ceasar/Encyclopedia/src/adler_1966.rst

 .. |reading 3| replace:: The criticism of a book as a communication of knowledge

 .. |rule 3.1| replace:: General maxims
-.. |rule 3.1.1| replace:: Suspend criticism until you have completed analysis
+.. |rule 3.1.1| replace:: Do not criticize until you are sure you understand
-                          and interpretation.
 .. |rule 3.1.2| replace:: Do not disagree disputatiously or contentiously
-.. |rule 3.1.3| replace:: Respect the difference between knowledge and opinion,
+.. |rule 3.1.3| replace:: Respect the difference between knowledge and opinion
-                          by having reasons for any critical judgment you make
 .. |rule 3.2| replace:: Specific criteria for points of criticism
 .. |rule 3.2.1| replace:: Show wherein the author is uninformed
 .. |rule 3.2.2| replace:: Show wherein the author is misinformed